move-language/move/language/tools/move-mv-llvm-compiler/README.md

 ## ACKNOWLEDGEMENTS

+- This project is a fork of [move-language](https://github.com/move-language/move).
 - Parts of [inkwell](https://github.com/TheDan64/inkwell) code has been copied to this subfolder.
 It will be rewritten based on the needs of the project.
 If exact code is to be adopted, they will be put in a sub folder with appropriate acknowledgement.
 - The [ziglang codebase](https://git.sr.ht/~andrewrk/ziglang/tree/master) has examples of LLVM C API that has been helpful.
+- Parts of [Aptos move](https://github.com/aptos-labs/aptos-core) and [Sui move](https://github.com/MystenLabs/sui) were very helpful.